-During World War II, the Nazi regime financed and facilitated anti-British and antisemitic broadcasts by the Mufti of Jerusalem, Hajj Amin al-Husayni, an Arab nationalist and prominent Muslim religious leader, to mobilize support for Germany and the Axis among Muslims in the Balkans and the Middle East.
+During World War II, the Nazi regime financed and facilitated anti-British and antisemitic broadcasts by the former Mufti of Jerusalem, Hajj Amin al-Husayni, an Arab nationalist and prominent Muslim religious leader, to mobilize support for Germany and the Axis among Muslims in the Balkans and the Middle East.
 At the close of the war, al-Husayni was arrested in the French occupation zone of Germany.
 After authorities moved him to France, al-Husayni fled to Egypt, where he continued to produce and disseminate inflammatory anti-Zionist, anti-Jewish, and anti-Israel propaganda.
 He died in 1974.

 Copyright © United States Holocaust Memorial Museum, Washington, DC